Editor’s note: This post was updated February 2018.

 But if you know what to do and when to do it, you can play an important role in saving a person’s life.

-- Have someone call 911 or any other emergency response number in your area.
+1. Ask someone to call 911 or any other emergency response number in your area.

-- If you can’t detect a pulse or breathing, start “Hands-only” CPR (cardio-pulmonary resuscitation) without delay.
-Using both hands, deliver firm blows to the center of the chest.
-(Note: Do NOT try mouth-to-mouth resuscitation unless you have been trained in it.
-We also do not recommend CPR for young children.)
+Using both hands, deliver firm compressions to the center of the chest at a rate of at least 100 compressions per minute.
+Do NOT try mouth-to-mouth resuscitation unless you have been trained in it.
+We also do not recommend CPR for young children.

 Hands-only CPR can save lives

 Even if you haven’t had training, you can perform hands-only CPR on an adult or teen.
 Hands-only CPR uses chest compressions to keep blood circulating.

 As a guide, the American Heart Association recommends pushing hard and fast on the center of the chest to the beat of the classic disco song “Stayin’ Alive,” which is easy to remember and has the right beat for hands-only CPR at 100 compressions per minute.